browscap/browscap-php/README.md

    so that caches must now be constructor-injected
  * Many classes are now `final` - use composition instead of inheritance
  * `PropertyFormatter` now assumes any non-truthy values are `false`
+ * `checkUpdate` method now throws an exception if we could not determine the "remote" version, or if there is no version in cache already.

 What's changed in version 3.x
 -----------------------------